yjyuwisely/MovieSense_NLP/README.md

 <br>

 ## Usage
-1. <b>Sentiment Analysis:</b> Reviews are categorised into 'positive' or 'negative' using the Naive Bayes Classifier and represented with emojis.<br>
+1. <b>Sentiment Analysis:</b> Reviews are categorised into 'positive' or 'negative' using the DistilBERT model (`distilbert-base-uncased-finetuned-sst-2-english`) and represented with emojis.<br>
+2. <b>Text Generation:</b> Enter a prompt (e.g., "Write a positive review about [Movie Name]") to generate a contextually relevant movie review.
+The model currently uses a pre-trained GPT-2 model for generating the text based on the provided prompt.
-2. <b>Summarisation:</b> Input the desired text to receive a concise summary.<br>
+3. <b>Summarization:</b> Input the desired text to receive a concise summary.<br>
 3. <b>Translation:</b> Translate reviews into French.<br>
 <br>